xdrew87/xdrew87/README.md

 - 🌱 I’m currently learning C++ and python
 - 📫 How to reach me ethier on IG  @xlsuixideix or @mlag or on discord suicixde

+- xdrew87.github.io visit to go to my socials if you are trying to contact me

 <!---
 xdrew87/xdrew87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.